Frequently Asked Questions

 A: We offer a variety of ways to work with us if you live outside of the Southern California area.
 Our most popular are:

-Instant Design SOULutions™ – a half-hour Face Time or Skype call to support you and answer any questions you may have about your decorating or remodeling challenges.
-Whether you’re having trouble making decisions about paint colors, furniture styles, window treatments or tile, for example, we are just a phone call away to help you make the right decision, save time and avoid costly mistakes.
-Or, perhaps you need some remodeling or budgetary advice before hiring a contractor to start your project.
-We’re here to support you so you’ll feel informed and prepared before starting.
+Instant Interior SOULutions™ – a 1.5 hour Zoom call to support you and answer any questions you may have about your decorating or remodeling challenges.
+Whether you’re having trouble making decisions about paint colors, furniture styles, window treatments or tile, for example, we are here to help you make the right decision, save time and avoid costly mistakes.
+Or, perhaps you need some remodeling or budgetary advice before hiring a contractor.
+We’re here to support you so you’ll feel informed and prepared before starting your project.
 Just upload your “Before” photos and give us a ring and you’ll be on your way to creating a fabulous space.
 Click here for more details.

 On Location Design SOULutions™ – My favorite!
-Send us a plane ticket and we’ll work with you on location to create a space you never want to leave.
-Just Click here to contact our office and let us know how we can help you take that next step in transforming your space.
+Send us a plane ticket and we’ll work with you on location to create a beautiful and functional space.
+Just Click here to contact our office and let us know how we can help you take that next step.